jadecobra/python_tdd_exercises/source/classes/unittest.rst

 another way to write tests
 #################################################################################

-I used unittest_ in :ref:`how to make a Python test driven development environment manually` to run tests manually before I learned to :ref:`run them automatically<how to run tests automatically>` with `pytest-watcher`_.
+I used unittest_ in :ref:`how to make a Python Test Driven Development environment manually` to run tests manually before I learned to :ref:`run them automatically<how to run tests automatically>` with `pytest-watcher`_.

 The unittest_ :ref:`library<what is a module?>` is part of `The Python Standard Library`_ and can also be used to write tests.
 You can think of it as a toolbox with different tools I can use to test code.